steveiliop56/tinyauth-docs/docs/guides/access-controls.md

 The OAuth groups label is only supported for the generic OAuth provider **_not_** for Google or Github.
 :::

 That's it!
-You just configured access controls in tinyauth!
+You just configured access controls in Tinyauth!